DataDog/documentation/content/en/tracing/setup_overview/setup/cpp.md

 **Note**: OpenTracing requires C++ 11 or higher.

-## Setup the Datadog Agent
+## Configure the Datadog Agent for APM

-Install and configure the Datadog Agent to receive traces from your instrumented application:
+Install and configure the Datadog Agent to receive traces from your now instrumented application.
+By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_enabled: true` and listens for trace traffic at `localhost:8126`.
+For containerized environments, follow the links below to enable trace collection within the Datadog Agent.

 {{< tabs >}}
 {{% tab "Containers" %}}